Schumer Faces Pressure From The Left To Deliver As Majority Leader

 "I have spoken to him.
 I have told him how important it is.
 He is considering it," Schumer said at a New York press conference with then-Reps.-elect Mondaire Jones, Ritchie Torres and Jamaal Bowman.
 Months earlier, Schumer had backed Bowman's primary opponent, longtime incumbent Rep. Eliot Engel.

-"That's something Sen. Schumer had never supported in his entire career," progressive activist Waleed Shahid noted about Schumer's stance on student debt.
-Shadid is with the group Justice Democrats, which supports progressive candidates in Democratic primary elections.
+"That's something Sen. Schumer had never supported in his entire career," progressive activist Waleed Shahid noted about Schumer's recent support for student debt cancellation.
+Shahid is with the group Justice Democrats, which supports progressive candidates in Democratic primary elections.

-In recent years, the 70-year-old Schumer has aligned more closely with the progressive wing of the Democratic Party, particularly on issues like climate change.
+In recent years, the 70-year-old Schumer has aligned more closely with the progressive wing of the Democratic Party, particularly on issues such as climate change.
 Schumer has called on Biden to declare the climate crisis a national emergency, which would enable the president to take some actions unilaterally.

 While progressive activists support the shift, they're skeptical.